 Byte # Word # Description 0 1 Preset Value.
 The value that you want the position to become when you issue this command.
-The Preset Value can be any number between 0 and the configured 2F 1 1 full scale count of the encoder.
-The values on the right show the register val- BF 2 ues in hexadecimal if the Preset Value is 704,303 (16# 000A BF2F) The type of NR60E2 that you are using, as well as the Scaling Function Control and 0A 3 2 Total Measurement Range parameters affect the range of the Preset Value.
+The Preset Value can be any number between 0 and the configured 2F 1 full scale count of the encoder.
+The values on the right show the register BF 2 The type of NR60E2 that you are using, as well as the Scaling Function Control and 0A 3 2 Total Measurement Range parameters affect the range of the Preset Value.
+See Preset Value on page 19 for the acceptable ranges of parameter values for the different NR60E2 models.
 00